Gather student feedback in engaging ways - applying Rosenshine's principles

 1. Formative assessment with the spinner

 Random questions asked in a playful way are a perfect way to assess your students formatively.
-As a variation to assessing students individually, divide your class into pairs, and encourage them to evaluate random questions together.
+As a variation to assessing students individually, divide your class in pairs, and encourage them to evaluate random questions together.

 Energise your students with the LessonUp spinner

 The LessonUp’s digital spinner is the perfect interactive tool to carry out a formative assessment at the end of a lesson.
-Questions are chosen randomly by the spinner, creating an ‘unpredictable’, yet fun and exciting classroom dynamic.
+Questions are chosen randomly by the spinner, creating an ‘unpredictable’, yet fun and exciting classroom dynamic.Â

 As a teacher, you decide which questions you want to insert.
 You can write as many different questions as you like.
 Students love working with the invigorating and energising spinner.